January '92, the ABA USA celebrates its 15th. anniversary.

 5. Switzerland 2

-Picture taken above during our trip home and Todd Lyons travelling with us.
+Picture taken above during our trip home and Todd Lyons (USA) was travelling with us.
 Fltr., Pieter Does, Todd Lyons and Nico Does.

 August 7-9th.
 The 2nd.
 I.BMX.F. - FIAC World Championship in Salvador Da Bahia - Brasil, at the “Estadio do Pituacu”, a soccer stadium with all necessary facilities present.